Britten-Norman Trislander: Accidents and incidents

 On 8 October 1977, ZS-JYF, operated by Southern Aviation, impacted the ground while attempting a stall turn during an air display at Lanseria in South Africa.
 Despite sustaining severe damage (it was damaged beyond repair) the aircraft performed an emergency landing and neither occupant was injured.

 On 25 October 1991, a Trislander operated by Bali International Air Service disappeared during a holding pattern near H. Asan Airport in Indonesia.
 There were 17 people on board, which were all presumed dead.

+On 8 May 1994, an Aerocondor Britten-Norman Trislander, registered CS-DAF, operating the Lisbon–Bragança route, crash-landed into trees near the airport, following loss of power.
+There were no reported fatalities but the aircraft was written off.

-On 15 December 2008, a Trislander operated by LAP in Puerto Rico crashed into the sea somewhere near the Turks and Caicos, shortly after a distress call.
-A spokesman for the Asociación Nacional de Pilotos reported that the pilot had his licence suspended in October 2006.
+On 15 December 2008, a Trislander operated by LAP in Puerto Rico crashed into the sea somewhere near the Turks and Caicos Islands, shortly after a distress call.
+A spokesman for the Asociación Nacional de Pilotos reported that the pilot's licence had been suspended in October 2006.

 On 5 July 2009, a Trislander belonging to Great Barrier Airlines (now Barrier Air) lost its starboard side prop six minutes into a flight from Great Barrier Island, New Zealand, to Auckland.
-The prop sheared off and impacted the fuselage, prompting a successful emergency landing.
+The propeller sheared off and impacted the fuselage, prompting a successful emergency landing.
 While there were injuries, no deaths were reported.
-The accident was caused by undetected corrosion of the propeller flange which led to its eventual failure.
+The accident was caused by undetected corrosion of the propeller flange, which led to its eventual failure.